 The Natural Sciences course at Cambridge is unique in its flexibility and its wide choice of subjects.
-This is perfect if you aren’t yet sure what branch of science you want to specialise in, or you want a broad foundation before deciding.
-The subjects available in the first two years provide a broad basis for specialisation in the third year, and also the opportunity to try new interests beyond those encountered at school, so some students choose a field they hadn’t considered before they started their degree.
+This is perfect if you are not yet sure what branch of science you want to specialise in, or you want a broad foundation before deciding.
+The subjects available in the first two years provide a broad basis for specialisation in the third year.
+They also give students the opportunity to try new subjects beyond those encountered at school; so some students eventually choose a field they had not considered before they started their degree.

 If you are already committed to one subject, such as Physics or Zoology, then the Cambridge courses are recognised as being amongst the best in the country.
 In their final year, students undertake an experimental research project or extended dissertation, and where relevant field-work courses away from Cambridge are also involved.

 What is the difference between a Biological Natural Scientist and a Physical Natural Scientist and what should I put on my application form?

 It is convenient to sub-divide Natural Sciences students into Physical and Biological, even though all students are taking the same course.
 This is because students tend to fall into one of these two categories, where Chemistry is regarded as a physical science.
 However, all students are able to select from the full range of Part IA and IB subjects (in first and second year respectively), assuming they have the required A-levels for the course they want to take, and some may shift from the Biological to the Physical, or vice versa, during their degree.
 Roughly 10% of students may move from one to the other over the course of their degree and it is not considered a change of subject.